zapabob/ROCm/CONTRIBUTING.md

 ### Pull requests

-Our repositories typically use the **develop** branch an integration branch for new code so, when making a PR, target this branch.
+When you create a pull request, you should target the default branch.
+Our repositories typically use the **develop** branch as the default integration branch.

 When creating a PR, use the following process.
 Note that each repository may include additional, project-specific steps.
 Refer to each repository's PR process for any additional steps.

 * Identify the issue you want to fix
-* Target the **develop** branch for integration
+* Target the default branch (usually the **develop** branch) for integration
 * Ensure your code builds successfully
 * Each component has a suite of test cases to run; include the log of the successful test run in your PR
 * Do not break existing test cases